-Knowledge acquired from university (especially in Indonesia) is adequate only to prepare students with basics understandings.
+Knowledge acquired from university (especially in Indonesia) is adequate only to prepare students with basic understandings.
 A real project demands a grounded-well-rounded approach of design and an adequate technical understanding.

 3. Different expectations

 Most graduates are shocked with the requirements from our company as they learn that there is a lot of hard work and they are not sure even what to expect.
-Our company holds a line of protocols and processes that most graduates and free-wheeling designers find it hard to adapt.
+Our company holds a line of protocols and processes that most graduates and free-wheeling designers find hard to adapt to.

 4. Attitude is everything

-The age old phrase about attitude is everything is absolutely correct.
-There is no shortcut to success and designers need to be patient, humble, listen, learn, listen, don’t assume, listen (yes, I’ve said it twice), don’t take short cuts and listen (third time’s the charm).
+The age-old phrase about attitude is everything is absolutely correct.
+There is no shortcut to success and designers need to be patient, humble, listen, learn, listen, don’t assume, listen (Yes, I’ve said it twice), don’t take short cuts and listen (third time’s a charm).

 Resilience and discipline are the basic traits of successful people, everywhere, no matter what their businesses are.

-According to American Psychological Association, resilience is the process of adapting well in the face of adversity, trauma, tragedy, threats or significant sources of stress — such as family and relationship problems, serious health problems or workplace and financial stressors.
+According to the American Psychological Association, resilience is the process of adapting well in the face of adversity, trauma, tragedy, threats or significant sources of stress—such as family and relationship problems, serious health problems or workplace and financial stressors.
 It means "bouncing back" from difficult experiences.

 Self-discipline means self-control, the ability to avoid unhealthy excess of anything that could lead to negative consequences.
 One of the main characteristics of self-discipline is the ability to forgo instant and immediate gratification and pleasure, in favor of some greater gain or more satisfying results, even if this requires effort and time.